publiccodenet/projects/index.md

 We'd love to hear from you if you do.

 We are also always open for contributions and ideas for improvements.
-We would particularly appreciate contributions to the resources marked with :sparkles:!
+We would particularly appreciate contributions to the resources marked with :hammer_and_wrench:.

 Note this page does not include: